LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/examples.md

 ---

 # Examples
-When programming Functions, you will often come across similar use cases.
+When programming functions, you will often come across similar use cases.
 Here we will show you some common examples for such use cases and how you could solve them.

 ## OAuth 1
-OAuth is an open-standard authorization protocol or framework that describes how unrelated servers and services can safely allow authenticated access to their assets without actually sharing the login credentials.
-LivePerson Functions offers the possibility to use the [oauth-1.0a](https://www.npmjs.com/package/oauth-1.0a) package to support the [OAuth 1 authorization flow](https://oauth1.wp-api.org/docs/basics/Auth-Flow.html).
+OAuth is an open-standard authorization framework that describes how unrelated servers and services can safely allow authenticated access to their assets without actually sharing the login credentials.
+LivePerson Functions offers the option to use the [oauth-1.0a](https://www.npmjs.com/package/oauth-1.0a) package to support the [OAuth 1 authorization flow](https://oauth1.wp-api.org/docs/basics/Auth-Flow.html).

-The following code shows an example that performs a `POST` request with Authorization `Header`.
+The following code shows an example that performs a `POST` request with `Authorization Header`.

 {: .notice}
   It's recommended to store the `consumerKey`, `consumerSecret`, `tokenKey` and `tokenSecret` in the [secret storage](liveperson-functions-toolbelt-documentation-secret-client.html)